S2E/s2e/src/Tutorials/CGC.rst

 Once we have an image we can start analyzing CBs.
 Sample CBs are available `here
 <https://github.com/CyberGrandChallenge/samples>`_ and can be built using the instructions `here
 <https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/building-a-cb.md>`_ .
 The
-remainder of this tutorial will focus on the CADET_00001 program, but the ideas and techniques should be applicable to all of the CBs.
+remainder of this tutorial will focus on the CADET_00001 program (which is available `here
+<https://github.com/S2E/decree/blob/master/samples/CADET_00001>`_), but the ideas and techniques should be applicable
+to all of the CBs.

 Creating a project
 ~~~~~~~~~~~~~~~~~~